 How to make this recipe

-In a 4.5-quart heavy-bottomed pot, heat some oil over medium-high heat.
-Briefly sear the saba bananas on both sides, making sure they don't become mushy.
-Transfer them to a plate.
+Heat a bit of oil in a 4.5-quart heavy-bottomed pot over medium-high heat.
+Quickly sear the saba bananas on both sides—just enough to brown them without turning them mushy.
+Move them to a plate.

-Add more oil, if needed.
-Sear the chicken, with its skin side down first, until lightly browned on all sides.
-Work in batches to achieve a nice crust.
-Transfer them to a plate.
+Add more oil if needed.
+Start searing the chicken skin-side down first, until it's lightly browned all around.
+Do this in batches to make sure each piece gets a nice crust.
+Once done, transfer them to a plate.

 PRO TIP: For the best Pochero, sear the chicken and other ingredients like the vegetables and chorizo.
 This extra step helps lock in flavors for a deeper and more savory stew.